-Where an EUTM is subject to revocation and/or invalidity proceedings which are ongoing on the last day of the transition period, the UK comparable trade mark (EU) will ultimately suffer the same fate as the EUTM, that is, if the EUTM is held to be invalid then the UK comparable trade mark EU will also be held to be invalid and the date of effect of the declaration of cancellation in the UK will be the same as in the EU.
+Where an EUTM is subject to revocation and/or invalidity proceedings which are ongoing on 01 January 2021, the comparable UK trade mark will ultimately suffer the same fate as the EUTM, that is, if the EUTM is held to be invalid then the comparable UK trade mark will also be held to be invalid and the date of effect of the declaration of cancellation in the UK will be the same as in the EU.

-Use of an EUTM, whether inside or outside of the UK, which has been made prior to the end of the transition period will count as use of the comparable trade mark (EU).
+Use of an EUTM, whether inside or outside of the UK, which has been made prior to 01 January 2021 will count as use of the comparable UK trade mark.

-Where the relevant period for use includes time prior to the end of the transition period, use in the EU will be considered.
-However, where the relevant five-year period includes time after the end of the transition period, use of the “comparable trade mark (EU)” in the UK will also have to be shown.
+Where the relevant period for use includes time prior to 01 January 2021, use in the EU will be considered.
+However, where the relevant five-year period includes time after 01 January 2021, use of the comparable UK trade mark in the UK will also have to be shown.

-In all cases, the five-year period of suspended use is activated by last use of the corresponding EUTM registration or comparable trade mark.
-Where that use was made in the EU before the end of the transition period (whether inside or outside the UK), it will count for the purposes of the comparable trade mark.
+In all cases, the five-year period of suspended use is activated by last use of the corresponding EUTM registration or comparable UK trade mark.
+Where that use was made in the EU before 01 January 2021 (whether inside or outside the UK), it will count for the purposes of the comparable UK trade mark.

-A similar approach is being adopted in relation to reputation.
-The reputation of the corresponding EUTM in the EU prior to the end of the transition period (but not necessarily the UK) will be considered for the purposes of the comparable trade mark (EU).
+A similar approach (to use) is being adopted in relation to reputation.
+The reputation of the corresponding EUTM in the EU prior to 01 January 2021 (but not necessarily the UK) will be considered for the purposes of the comparable UK trade mark.

-Where an EUTM is the subject of an assignment prior to the end of the transition period which has not been recorded on the EUTM Register the comparable trade mark (EU) will be created in the name of the assignor.
-Both the assignor and assignee will have the right after the transition period to apply to the UKIPO for recordal of the assignee as owner of the comparable trade mark (EU) to stand.
+Where an EUTM is the subject of an assignment prior to 01 January 2021 which has not been recorded on the EUTM Register the comparable UK trade mark will be created in the name of the assignor.
+Both the assignor and assignee will have the right after 01 January 2021 to apply to the UKIPO for recordal of the assignee as owner of the comparable UK trade mark.

-EUTMs which are the subject of a licence or security interest which authorise actions in the UK will continue to have effect in the UK.
-The licence or security interest will be treated as if it applies to the comparable trade mark (EU).
+EUTMs which are the subject of a licence or security interest which authorises actions in the UK will continue to have effect in the UK.
+The licence or security interest will be treated as if it applies to the comparable UK trade mark.
 However, the recordal of these rights will not be automatic.
-Where a license or security interest is already registered at the EUIPO before the end of the transition period the UKIPO will extend the period within which such transactions must be recorded on the UK Register for a comparable trade mark (EU) to 12 months from the end of the transition period.
-If you have any licences recorded against your EUTM that should be re-recorded against the comparable trade mark (EU), please contact us.
+Where a licence or security interest is already registered at the EUIPO before 01 January 2021 the UKIPO will extend the period within which such transactions must be recorded on the UK Register for a comparable UK trade mark to 12 months from 01 January 2021.
+If you have any licences recorded against your EUTM that should be re-recorded against the comparable UK trade mark, please contact us.

-Any licensee should be notified of the new comparable trade mark (EU) and checks should be made to ensure the creation of the new comparable trade mark (EU) does not breach any existing agreement.
+Any licensee should be notified of the new comparable UK trade mark and checks should be made to ensure the creation of the new comparable UK trade mark does not breach any existing agreement.

-EU trade mark registrations and applications reinstated after the end of the transition period
+EU trade mark registrations and applications reinstated after 01 January 2021

-These trade marks will not automatically be cloned into comparable trade marks (EU).
-The holder of these trade marks will need to make a specific request to the UKIPO to create a comparable trade mark (EU).
+These trade marks will not automatically be cloned into comparable UK trade marks.
+The holder of these trade marks will need to make a specific request to the UKIPO to create a comparable UK trade mark.
 Reinstatement of EU rights will only be considered if an application is made to the EUIPO within 12 months of the missed deadline.

-If you have a pending EUTM application which was reinstated after the end of the transition period and holds a filing date before the end of the transition period, you may submit a UK trade mark application claiming the earlier EU filing or priority date.
+If you have a pending EUTM application which is reinstated after 01 January 2021 and holds a filing date before 01 January 2021, you may submit a UK trade mark application claiming the earlier EU filing or priority date.
 This must be actioned within nine months of the date the corresponding EUTM application was restored.

 Customs applications for action (AFAs)